scikit-build/scikit-build/docs/usage.rst

   More details in the `Installing Scripts <https://docs.python.org/3/distutils/setupscript.html#installing-scripts>`_ section of the distutils documentation.

+.. versionadded:: 0.8.0

+- ``zip_safe``: A boolean indicating if the Python packages may be run directly from a zip file.
+If not already set, scikit-build sets this option to ``False``.
+See `Setting the zip_safe flag`_ section of the setuptools documentation.

 .. _Using find_package(): https://setuptools.readthedocs.io/en/latest/setuptools.html#using-find-packages
 .. _Including Data Files: https://setuptools.readthedocs.io/en/latest/setuptools.html#including-data-files